oracle/rwloadsim/docs/ERRORLIST.md

 time experes, but the statement is executed outside of the notification callback.
 The call must be executed in the 'then' clause of query notification.

+### RWL-301 error: "the stddev (%.2f) argument to normalrandom is not positive"
+The second argument to the normalrandom function is the standard deviation, which must be a positive number.

 ### RWL-600 internal error: '%s'
 An abnormal situation caused an internal error in rwloadsim.
 This is in most cases due to a programming error and it